-Quick, handy best practices to have effective, productive one-on-one meetings with your team
+Quick, handy best practices to have effective, productive 1-on-1 meetings with your team

 One-on-ones with employees are one of the most underrated tools for managers.
 If done properly, these meetings can be an incredibly effective way for managers to receive feedback, gauge employee satisfaction and productivity and even offer some insight into how team members are interacting and working together.

 In fact, in a Watercooler AMA we hosted with Amir Salihefendic, Founder and CEO of Doist, he said that his biggest leadership lesson he wish he learned earlier was investing one on ones meetings.
 “We started to do one-on-ones very late,” admitted Amir.
 “I would even recommend them if you are a smaller company.”

 Take it from Amir, first hand, and start investing more in your one-on-ones.
 Here are some tips to get the most out of your next one-on-one meeting…

 This means close your laptop.
 Turn the ringer off on your phone.
 Have a meaningful, purpose-driven conversation.
 We can all go 30 minutes away from email, text messages and phone calls to ensure a successful one-on-one meeting.

 This advice is for both parties, the manager and the employee.
 The employee, of course, has to be open to feedback from his or her manager on job performance, time management, conflict resolution and all those other topics we look to address during our one-on-ones.
 But, the manager also has to be open, as well.
 This time is just as much for the employee to offer feedback.
 What if that feedback is not 100 percent positive?
 Hint: See №5.

 This cannot be overstated.
 Being unprepared is not only a quick way to an ineffective meeting, but it also shows a blatant disregard for the other person’s time.
 Do everyone a favor and be as prepared for this meeting as you would be for your top client.
 Here are the eight best questions to ask during your 1-on-1.